 - Generates less waste: food and by-products

-Our work programs encompass the following areas (click on each for more information):
+Our work programs encompass the following areas:

 Sustain has coordinated several major conferences, forums and summits.
 We are involved with events on a regular basis throughout the year.
 In this way we shape and lead the sustainable and healthy food systems conversation in Australia.

 - Inaugural Australian Community Food Hubs conference and speaking tour (August 2016)

 - First (November 2016) and Second (February 2018) national Urban Agriculture Forums and speaking tours

 - 21st Symposium of Australian Gastronomy in Melbourne (December 2016)

 - First Cardinia Food Forum (November 2017) with 100 attendees (Pakenham)